DodiBTW/rust-blockchain/README.md

 - **Block Generation**
   Each block includes a cryptographic hash, timestamp, data, and a link to the previous block, ensuring chain integrity.

+- **Benchmark mode!!**
+  Newly added feature to allow for benchmarking peers.

 - **Blockchain Management**
   In-memory blockchain with block validation, chain extension, and chain validity checks.